 “I love to tell people’s stories,” Jenna said in February 2018.
 “I think it’s an honor to interview people and listen to what they have to say and authentically portray what people are doing, so nine years later, I’ve been working for them [Today].
 And I do love my job.
 I think it’s a privilege.”

 She has the cutest family

-Jenna married her husband — Henry Chase Hager — on May 10, 2008, and they'll celebrate their big 10-year anniversary later this year.
-They've since welcomed two beautiful daughters: Margaret Laura "Mila" Hager was born in April 2013 and Poppy Louise Hager was born in August 2015.
-"I think my number one thing is I married a really great husband who is a full partner.
-That isn't always so easy to find.
-Our careers are equally important to our family and the most important thing is our kids," the mom-of-two gushed during an April 2017 interview.
+Jenna married her husband — Henry Chase Hager — on May 10, 2008.
+They’ve since welcomed two beautiful daughters: Margaret Laura “Mila” Hager was born in April 2013 and Poppy Louise Hager was born in August 2015.
+“I think my number one thing is I married a really great husband who is a full partner.
+That isn’t always so easy to find.
+Our careers are equally important to our family and the most important thing is our kids,” the mom-of-two gushed during an April 2017 interview.

 She has a twin named Barbara

 Yes, Jenna and Barbara Pierce Bush are, in fact, twins.
 They’re fraternal twins to be exact, which is why they don’t look totally alike, and Barbara was born before Jenna, so she’s the older one of the two.